distantmagic/personalidol/packages/framework/README.md

 # `framework`

-Base interfaces and services other paackages rely on.
+Base interfaces and services other packages rely on.